zrtsky/test-task-form-builder/README.md

 A dynamic form builder implementation using modern React and TypeScript.
 This project demonstrates building a flexible form system from scratch without relying on form libraries.

+## Getting Started

+1. Transfer the `.env.example` file to `.env` and update the environment variables.

 ## Tech Stack

 - **Core**: Vite + React + TypeScript